Environmental Protection AgencyDefinition of Waters of the U.S. Under the Clean Water Act — Final Rule expected in 2015

 Department of Labor

-OLMS – Interpretation of the “Advice Exemption” — Final Rule at Agency
+OLMS – Interpretation of the “Advice Exemption” — Final Rule Expected in 2015

 Also known as the “persuader rule,” the DOL’s Office of Labor-Management Standards (OLMS) has proposed a rule that would greatly inhibit the ability of small businesses to rely on labor experts.
 For nearly 50 years the DOL has recognized that legal advice is excluded from reporting under federal labor law.
 The proposed new rule would force lawyers and law firms that counsel a small business on most labor relations matters, and whether the business has a union or not, to disclose not only their work with that client, but also all fees and arrangements for all clients for all labor-relations services.
 The net result could well be that many lawyers will no longer take on clients seeking labor-relations counsel.